VAP2999/Image-Classification-with-CNNs/README.md

-# Image Classification with CNNs on CIFAR-10
+# Image Classification with CNNs

 This repository contains implementations of various Convolutional Neural Network (CNN) architectures for image classification on the CIFAR-10 dataset.
 The project demonstrates the use of custom CNNs, pre-trained models (VGG16 and ResNet50), and transfer learning techniques to achieve high accuracy in classifying images into 10 categories.